 To this end, model legislation has been drafted, as well as recommendations for best practices that highlight the importance of international cooperation in this field.
-These documents are frequently used as a reference point in international forums and provide direction to Member States when conforming their national legislation to international standards.
+These documents are frequently used as a reference point in international forums and provide direction to Member States when updating their national legislation in conformity with international standards.

-The experience acquired by the Sub-Working Group of International Cooperation and Confiscation of GELAVEX, mainly since 2008, has allowed for the identification of obstacles in the international recovery of assets of illicit origin.
-For this reason, the optimization of international cooperation was considered a priority and this led to the proposal for a Program of Technical Assistance to be developed by the Executive Security (SE/CICAD) with help from GELAVEX.
+The experience acquired by the Sub-Working Group on International Cooperation and Forfeiture of GELAVEX has allowed for the identification of obstacles in the international recovery of assets of illicit origin.
+For this reason, the optimization of international cooperation was considered a priority and this led to the proposal for a Program of Technical Assistance to be developed by the Executive Secretariat (ES/CICAD) with help from GELAVEX.

-Following this suggestion, at the XXXVII meeting of GELAVEX, celebrated in September 17-18, 2013 in Brasilia, Brazil, the plenary group entrusted SE/CICAD with the task of designing a program along the lines expressed in the meeting.
-Later, in the fifty fourth ordinary sessions of CICAD, which took place in December 11-13 in Bogota, Colombia, the initiative was approved by the Commission.
+Following this suggestion, at the XXXVII meeting of GELAVEX, held in September 17-18, 2013 in Brasilia, Brazil, the plenary group entrusted ES/CICAD with the task of designing a program along the lines expressed in the meeting.
+Later, in the fifty fourth ordinary sessions of CICAD, which took place on December 11-13 in Bogota, Colombia, the initiative was approved by the Commission.